jguo052/Seattle-Energy-Usage/README.md

 # Seattle-Energy-Usage

 ## Goal
-The goal of this analysis project is to identify buildings that perform poorly in terms of energy usage.
+The goal of this analysis project is to identify buildings in Seattle, Washington that perform poorly in terms of energy usage.
 The focus will be on investigating energy usage for buildings with similar purposes.

+## Data
+The data was found on [data.seattle.gov](https://data.seattle.gov/dataset/2015-Building-Energy-Benchmarking/h7rm-fz6m) and was cleaned in Excel.
+The cleaned data can be found in the [data folder](https://github.com/jguo052/Seattle-Energy-Usage/tree/main/Public%20Data) within this repository.

 ## Conclusions
 Residential buildings, primarily low-rise, are the most numerous energy users in Seattle.
 There is decent opportunity to reduce energy use over the long term if steps were taken to improve energy efficiency within homes.